ovinueza/ETL_Project/README.md

 ## Installation
 To run this project you will need to have the following installed:

-Python 3,
+Python 3 or later

-Pandas,
+Pandas

-Numpy,
+Numpy

 `$ pip install sqlalchemy`

 `$ pip install time`

-`$pip install psycopg2`
+`$ pip install psycopg2`

 and

 [PostgreSQL11](https://www.postgresql.org/download/)

 ## Running this project
-You will need 8 csv files located in the Resources folder or if you would like to download them yourself please click here.
+You will need 8 csv files located in the Resources folder or if you would like to download them yourself please click [here](https://www.eia.gov/renewable/afv/supply.php?fs=a&sfueltype=CNG).
-In addition you will need the TableCreation.sql, ReadCleanWrite.ipynb and Queries.sql
+In addition you will need the TableCreation.sql, ReadCleanWrite.ipynb and Queries.sql located in this repo.

 ### Start
 1. Start by creating a database in pgAdmin named dbFuelTypes then use the Query Tool to run the TableCreation.sql file.
 This will create the necessary tables where the data will load.